Hello, welcome to my web page!

 My areas of practice include helping clients overcome depression, anxiety, low self-esteem, grief and loss.
 In addition, I have a special interest in helping clients adjust to illness and injury, which sometimes involves coping with chronic pain and limitations (physical and psychological).
 I also have a keen interest in women's issues, particularly in their identity development throughout adulthood.

 I received my doctorate in Counselling Psychology from the University of Toronto in 1993, and am licensed to practice as a psychologist in British Columbia (Reg.# 1215).
-I am a full member of the British Columbia Psychological Association, and am listed with the Canadian Register of Health Services Providers in Psychology.
+I am a full member of the British Columbia Psychological Association.

 Suite #203 - 4430 Halifax Street,